 3. Astaxanthin and Sun Damage

 Excessive exposure to the sun can lead to various skin conditions such as hyperpigmentation, low skin moisture, and wrinkle formation.
 Luckily, Astaxanthin can prevent most of these conditions.

-When you consume Astaxanthin as a daily supplement, your skin becomes more resistant to turning pink as a result of the sun’s rays.
+When you consume Astaxanthin as a daily supplement, your skin becomes more resistant to turning pink due to the sun’s rays.
 Astaxanthin acts like an inside-out sunscreen that protects your skin from sunburns or sun damage.
 Astaxanthin was also proven to prevent collagen breakdown from UV light and skin tumors in animal test subjects.

 4. Astaxanthin and Dermatitis

-Dermatitis is a chronically relapsing skin disease which is caused by oxidative stress.
+Dermatitis is a chronically relapsing skin disease that is caused by oxidative stress.
 Dry, red, and itchy skin is visible in dermatitis in its early stages and painful cracks, crusty scales, and blisters in the later stages.
-Being the powerful antioxidant that it is, Astaxanthin can be useful for preventing oxidative stress, which improves the symptoms of dermatitis.
+Being a powerful antioxidant that Astaxanthin can help prevent oxidative stress, which improves the symptoms of dermatitis.